-My computer died recently.
+My computer died last fall.
 It just stopped booting.
-I have some knowledge of the inner workings of computers.
-I guess that the motherboard fried.
+I had some knowledge of the inner workings of computers.
+I guessed that the motherboard fried.

-So I bought a new computer recently.
-These days I work from the cloud as much as possible, so I don’t install much software on my computer anymore.
+So I bought a new computer.
+I had been working on the cloud as much as possible, so I didn’t have to install much software on my new computer.

 To the uninitiated, “the cloud” is a fancy way of talking about data stored on the Internet.
-But there is still some software I use on my computer, offline, not on the cloud.
+But there is still some software I use on my computer, offline, and not in the cloud.

-Here are the first 10 apps I installed on my new computer:
+Here are the first ten apps I installed on my new Windows computer:

 - Google Chrome – my web browser of choice